 A grant monitoring system is in place to ensure that all applications are for the public benefit and that monies awarded are properly used for the purposes specified in the application.

 Please contact us for further information about the Emergency Organisation Fund 2017.

-This scheme operates to provide relief for those in need by reason of youth, age, ill-health, disability, financial hardship or other disadvantage.
-It provides people with help to purchase essential items such as;
+The scheme operates to help those in financial need with help to purchase essential items such as;

 •Cookers, fridge freezers and washing machines